SunCulture/sunculture-data/data-science/60_decibels-Ug(2025)/README.md

 # SunCulture Data Science – 60 Decibels Uganda (2025)
- The script aims at getting an unbiased survey sample to be used by  60 Decibels to conduct an impact report through a structured survey in Uganda
+ The script aims at getting an unbiased survey sample to be used by  60 Decibels to conduct an impact report through a structured survey in Uganda.
+The Sample selection will focus on impact metrics, particularly those related to carbon verification requirements,

 This repository contains a Python-based data processing and Bayesian sampling workflow for the **60 Decibels Uganda 2025** dataset.
 The script `sample.py` automates data cleaning, exploratory analysis, and stratified sample size planning using Bayesian principles.